 The Value Firm® is a classic value investing company, inspired by the thinking and teachings of investing legends like Warren Buffett and Seth Klarman.
 The company is all about good old-fashioned stock picking and is based in the greater Amsterdam area.

 The number one idea is to view a stock as an ownership of the business and to judge the staying quality of the business in terms of its competitive advantage.
 Here is what Warren has to say.

-Value Investing, the strategy of investing in securities trading @ an appreciable discount from underlying value, has a long history of delivering excellent investment results with very limited downside risk.
+Value investing, the strategy of investing in securities trading at an appreciable discount from their underlying value, has a long history of delivering excellent investment results with very limited downside risk.